Impact Modeler

 Average deal size: Average revenue for closed opportunities (B2B) or average order size (B2C).

-When a user enters a planned number of inquiries for an activity Any targeted action or measure taken by a company to promote its products or services, attract customers, or increase sales., the application calculates when to expect what number of inquiries and what projected revenue based on above funnel information.
+When a user enters a planned number of inquiries for an activity, the application calculates when to expect what number of inquiries and what projected revenue based on above funnel information.

 However, conversion rates, velocity, and average deal size may not be identical for every activity.
 You can define exceptions for these activities.